Is our rehab the right addiction treatment center for you or your loved one?

 Please note that we are a voluntary program and not a lock-down facility.
 The client needs to want to be here.
 They need to admit that they have a problem and want help.

 For Friends And Family:

-Although we cannot give advice on what to say to every addict since every individual is different, but we do recommend that you speak the truth with love, care, and concern and NOT in condemnation or criticism.
+Although we cannot advise on what to say to every addict since everyone is different, we recommend that you speak the truth with love, care, and concern and NOT in condemnation or criticism.
 Please be aware that we do not do interventions.

 We can refer 3rd party interventionists to you, so please call us if you need that help.
 If your loved one is suicidal or mentally unstable, please take the situation seriously and contact your local hospital as a first step, or call 911.
 Do not wait!